-Curriculum for Stage B and Stage C - RCPath/IBMS Advanced Specialist Diploma (ASD) in Dermatopathology Reporting
+Curriculum for Stage B and Stage C of RCPath/IBMS Advanced Specialist Diploma (ASD) in Gastrointestinal Histopathology Reporting

-In both stages candidates will be assessed by submission of a portfolio demonstrating appropriate progress in the areas below.
+In both Stage B and Stage C candidates will be assessed by submission of a portfolio demonstrating appropriate progress in the areas below.
 In Stage C candidates also undertake formal examinations.
 The aims of both stages are to:

-- broaden experience and understanding of histopathology - provide practical training in dermatopathology
+- broaden experience and understanding of histopathology - provide practical training in gastrointestinal pathology

-Competences required at the end of this year:
+Competences required at the end of each stage: